 We didn’t tell them about the archery and the zorbing otherwise we would never have been able to leave!

 One final check of the lodge and we set off via Anayas in nearby Ashbourne for an Indian meal before our drive home.

 We are now completely smitten with the Peak District.
 It is a lovely place to visit with kids because of the many family-friendly trails and the scenery is so beautiful.
 If you want to have fun in the great outdoors with children of all ages, we definitely recommend you visit.

-We’ ll definitely be back but next time with our VW Camper Van to take on some more of the walks the Peak District – like the fun-looking Chee Dale stepping stone walk.
-And we also heard a few people mention the Tissington Trail, a 13-mile former railway line that has been converted into a biking/running/walking track through the Peak District National Park, which we didn’t have time for during our weekend break.
-So much more to do!
+And we also heard a few people mention the Tissington Trail.
+It is a 13-mile former railway line that has been converted into a biking/running/walking track through the Peak District National Park.
+We didn’t have time for it during our weekend break so we will have to return.